lab1092/blender-manual_ja/manual/physics/soft_body/interior_forces.rst

 +----------------------------------------------------------------------------------------------+-----------------------------------------------------------+-----------------------------------------------------------+

-The second method to stop an object from collapsing is to change it's :guilabel:`Bending Stiffness`.
+The second method to stop an object from collapsing is to change it's *Bending Stiffness*.
 This includes the diagonal edges (Damping also applies to these connections).

-In (*Image 5*), :guilabel:`Be` is activated with a strength setting of 1.
+In (*Image 5*), *Be* is activated with a strength setting of 1.
 Now both cubes are more rigid.